nimarty/hackypi-handout/README.md

 static ip_address=192.168.1.12/24
 ```
 Remove the UART interface afterwards and try to solve the challenges **only** over the network connection.
 Do always remove the challenge's package as mentioned in each cleanup section in the documentation.
 You should never have two challenges installed simultaneously.

+## Contribute
+For each security challenge there should be a folder with the same name in this repository, e.g. chatty-charly, or relaxed-rachel.
+If a challenge requires some precompiled binaries to run under Linux, they should be placed together with documentation in the subdirectory.